While numbers are not for everyone, learning to count helps us to easily say many things with fewer words.

 So with base 10 being so popular, how do we talk about base 10 things in a base 6 language?

-The bad news is that until everyone switches to using seximal some compromises will need to be made.
-In the case of sunin jesa, there are currently three proposed solutions:
+The bad news is that until everyone switches to using seximal, some compromises will need to be made.
+Therefore, four additional words for 6, 7, 8, and 9 are included here: